Tutorials

 • File > Export > 2D Graphic…

-Under Format: choose PDF File (*.pdf)
+Under Format: select PDF File (*.pdf)

 • Click on Options…

-• Image Scale the correct scale is set: 1.0 mm 'In Image' = 1.0 mm 'In Model'.
+• Image Scale the correct scale is set: 1.0 mm 'In Image' = 1.0 mm 'In Model'

-• Click on OK
+• Click OK

 • Click on Export

-Please check carefully if:
+Please check carefully whether:

-• the format is correct
+• the size is correct

 • the colors of the preview match the intended edits

-Blue = completely cut through
+Blue = cut completely

 Red = line / vector engraving

-Magenta = plane engraving
+Magenta = flat engraving